AkhSharma06/Akhil-Portfolio/README.md

 ## 2. **SwivelFind: Embedded Systems Final Project**
 **Duration**: January – March 2024

 **Project Summary**: A 360-degree swiveling rangefinder capable of detecting objects around it using an Ultrasonic Sensor.
 It integrates several devices, including an OLED display, a Stepper Motor, and an IR remote.
+Completed in a group of 2 with Corbin Warmbier.
+Received Honorary Mention for Exceptional Project

 ### **Technical Stack**:
 - **Hardware**: Ultrasonic Sensor (UART), OLED Display (SPI), Stepper Motor (PWM)